krystalbrantley/customer_churn_analysis/README.md

 - Customers who consume 10 or more gigabytes and are not on an unlimited data plan pay $31.19 on average, incurring extra costs for additional data usage.

 #### International Calls
-- 72% of people without an international plan could be potential clients for a new promotion.
+- 91% of people without an international plan could be potential clients for a new promotion.
 - The churn rate for customers who pay for an international plan but don’t call internationally is extremely high.

+### Investigate Reasons for Churn
+- The top 3 reasons customers churn are:
+  - Competitors made a better offer
+  - Competitors had better devices
+  - Attitude of support person

 ![Customer Churn Analysis Insights](https://github.com/krystalbrantley/customer_churn_analysis/blob/main/Customer%20Churn%20Insights.png?raw=true)
 ### Customer Service Calls